-Method Notes Agreed random bit generator Agreed key establishment mechanism $54 \hbox{-} Key E stablishment, 55 \hbox{-} Key Generation Seed$ Agreed key derivation function 55-KeyGenerationSeed
+Method Notes Agreed random bit generator Agreed key establishment mechanism $56\hbox{-}KeyE stablishment,} 57\hbox{-}KeyGenerationSeed}$ Agreed key derivation function 57-KeyGenerationSeed

-Note 54-KeyEstablishment.
+Note 56-KeyEstablishment.
 A key established through key establishment should not be used directly but first postprocessed by an agreed key derivation function.

-Note 55-KeyGenerationSeed.
-Some key generation mechanisms rely on preexisting secrets, e.g., ephemeral exponents in the case of a Diffie-Hellman key establishment protocol, or a master secret in the case of the generation of TLS record protocol keys.
-The entropy of the preexisting secrets shall be large enough (at least 125 bits for recommended mechanisms, or at least 100 for legacy mechanisms).
+Note 57-KeyGenerationSeed.
+Some key generation mechanisms rely on preexisting secrets, e.g., ephemeral exponents in the case of a Diffie-Hellman key establishment protocol, or a master secret in the case of the generation of TLS Record Protocol keys.
+The entropy of the preexisting secrets shall be at least 125 bits.